This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was a thrill level I was not anticipating.
 How could we have almost passed up that opportunity?

-I’m surprised we haven’t seen higher recorded since then, but, 2016 and 2017 has claimed the hottest average temperatures in Death Valley Park history.
+I’m surprised we haven’t seen higher recorded since then, but, 2016 and 2017 have claimed the hottest average temperatures in Death Valley Park history.
+In July of 2021, the highest recorded temperature was 130 degrees Fahrenheit (54.4°C).

 We certainly know the earth is heating up.